A reference for categorical structures on $\mathbf{Poly}$: Coclosures for substitution and Dirichlet product

-We include \eqref{eqn.left_adjoints} because these equations generalize to bicomodules---namely $A\yon$ and $\yon^A$ can be replaced by any pair of left and right adjoint bicomodules---even though that is beyond the scope of this document.
-Indeed, a great deal of the structures in this document generalize.
+\cref{eqn.left_adjoints} generalize to bicomodules---namely $A\yon$ and $\yon^A$ can be replaced by any pair of left and right adjoint bicomodules---even though that is beyond the scope of this document.
+Indeed, quite a few of the structures in this document generalize to the bicomodule setting.